Thames Ditton Foundry: Works cast by A. B. Burton

 Works from this period include Frederick William Pomeroy's relief of Archbishop Frederick Temple in St Paul's Cathedral (1905), George Frederic Watts's Physical Energy in Kensington Gardens (1907), Goscombe John's figures for the Monument to the King's Liverpool Regiment in Liverpool (1905), the figural group on the RAMC Memorial in Aldershot (1905), the equestrian statue of King Edward VII in Liverpool (1916) and the statue of General F. S. Maude in front of the British Residency in Baghdad (1922).
 For Adrian Jones Burton cast the equestrian statue of the Duke of Cambridge in Whitehall (1909) and the forty-ton Quadriga on the Wellington Arch in Hyde Park Corner (1910–11), one of the largest bronzes ever cast in Britain.

-Bronzes cast for Bertram Mackennal include statues in England and Australia such as the memorial statue of Edward VII in Adelaide (1920), the equestrian memorial of Edward VII in Melbourne (1920), the recumbent tomb effigy of the Duke of Norfolk in Arundel Castle (1922), various figures for the Shakespeare Memorial in Sydney (1924) and two figures representing the Australian Navy and Army on the Cenotaph in Whitehall (1928).
+Bronzes cast for Bertram Mackennal include statues in England and Australia such as the memorial statue of Edward VII in Adelaide (1920), the equestrian memorial of Edward VII in Melbourne (1920), the recumbent tomb effigy of the Duke of Norfolk in Arundel Castle (1922), various figures for the Shakespeare Memorial in Sydney (1924).
 For Thomas Brock Burton cast, among other works, two subsidiary groups for the Victoria Memorial facing Buckingham Palace (1916).
 For Cecil Brown he cast the Imperial Camel Corps Memorial (1920–21) in the Victoria Embankment Gardens and for John Tweed his statue of Lord Kitchener (1926) on Horse Guards Parade.
 For Arthur George Walker and Peter Hills he cast the statue of Emmeline Pankhurst in the Victoria Tower Gardens (1930), and for Alfred Gilbert the Queen Alexandra Memorial at Marlborough House (1930–1932).